What is Cold Pressed Juice?

 The juice is extracted using a slower process than centrifugal juicers and retains a higher nutritional value than other juices because the enzymes in the juice are not heated enough to break them down.

 Home pressed juices give you more juice and they last much longer in the fridge!
-The best cold-pressed juicer, in my opinion, is The Biochef Axis juicer, which you can find more info about here.
+The best cold-pressed juicer, in my opinion, is The Biochef Axis juicer.

 How to Make Cold-Pressed Juice

 There are two ways you can make cold-press juice.
 The first way is by grinding the produce into a pulp, wrapping the fruit into a filter bag, then using force to squeeze the liquid out.
 However, this is a long process requiring some serious elbow grease!
 Having a cold-pressed juicer substantially cuts down the time and effort needed.

 Here’s how to make cold-pressed juice using a cold-press juice machine:

 - Cut down your fruit, or vegetables, to size so it will fit in your juicer.

 - Insert your fruit or vegetables into the juicer to grind the produce.

 Hey presto – cold pressed juice!
 What could be easier?

 You’ll need to choose the speed based on the amount of juice you are using and your machine.
 If you’re only making a single juice, then you’ll want to use a single-speed.
 If you’re making a larger batch, switch to a batch speed.
 Note that a batch speed will take longer.